Home > DIY > Replacing a Vauxhall Meriva Pollen Filter

 Firstly the reason for changing the filter was simple – the misting in the Meriva had become almost unbearable and having tried all of the other suggestions muted on the Vauxhall Owners Network forum, I was left with only one choice.

-Spurned on by the purchase of the replacement pollen filter for just £7.20 (including delivery) from VauxWorld on eBay and the thought of saving myself some ‘labour’ fees at the local garage I started my task.
+Spurned on by the purchase of a genuine replacement pollen filter on ebay for around £10 to £15 (including delivery) and the thought of saving myself some ‘labour’ fees at the local garage, I started my task.

 Replacing the pollen filter should take no more than 20 to 25 minutes at most – this included the time for me to fumble around to find where everything was and to take these pictures!